pabllot/woovi/README.md

 <h2>Overview</h2>

 <p>The Woovi Challenge project is a React application developed as part of the Woovi hiring process.
-It demonstrates my skills in building a responsive web application using React and integrating it with external APIs.</p>
+It demonstrates my skills in building a responsive web application using React.</p>

 <h2>Live Demo</h2>